sohanbadade/Spark-for-Graph-Processing/README.md

-You can compile Graph.scala using:
+You can compile Graph.scala on Comet (https://www.sdsc.edu/support/user_guides/comet.html) using:
 ```
 run graph.build
 ```